rehierl/abstract-properties/03-relations/0-5-operations-2.md

 <!-- ======================================================================= -->
 ## disjoint

-Two (endo-)relations can be described as being disjoint, if the correspondings sets of edges are disjoint.
+Two (endo-)relations can be described as being disjoint, if the corresponding sets of edges are disjoint.

 * `(R disjoint-to S) := (G disjoint-to U)`